roninxmk/CleaningData/CodeBook.md

 The **newtidy_set** contains independent tidy data set with the average of each variable for each activity and each subject.
 It is based on the **meanstd_set**.

+The script outputs a file names *tidydata.txt* as a result.

 ## Some header names changes

 Some header names were changed/corrected to make more clean and clear view.